umbraco/UmbracoDocs/Umbraco-Heartcore/Difference-between-heartcore-and-Umbraco-CMS.md

 As a SaaS, it is not possible to install packages in Umbraco Heartcore as the code base is Closed source.

-Instead, other features like GraphQL, an out-of-the-box Content Delivery Network (CDN) by Cloudflare and a Preview API are available to use.
+Instead, other features like **GraphQL**, an **out-of-the-box Content Delivery Network** (CDN) by Cloudflare and a **Preview API** are available in Umbraco Heartcore.

 ### Template section

 Since Umbraco Heartcore is a headless offering, meaning the frontend is decoupled from the backend.
-It is not possible to create or edit templates in Umbraco Heartcore and therefore the section is not available.
+Therefore it is not possible to create templates in Umbraco Heartcore and the section is not available.

 ### Special property aliases

-In the Umbraco CMS, some [special property aliases](/Reference/Routing/Routing-Properties/index.md) can manipulate the standard Umbraco routing pipeline.
+In the Umbraco CMS, some [**special property aliases**](/Reference/Routing/Routing-Properties/index.md) can manipulate the standard Umbraco routing pipeline.

-The frontend and backend of Umbraco Heartcore are decoupled therefore it's not possible to use these aliases in Umbraco Heartcore.
+Since the frontend and backend of Umbraco Heartcore are decoupled it's not possible to use these aliases in Umbraco Heartcore.